cabo/cbor-numbers/draft-bormann-cbor-numbers.md

 Note that there is no "signed type" in CBOR: as any specific number to be represented is either negative or not, it is represented as an unsigned integer or as a negative integer.
-Major type 0 unsigned integers cover exactly the range of platform types such as `uint64_t` or `u64`.
+Major type 0 unsigned integers cover exactly the range of widely used platform types such as `uint64_t` or `u64`.
 Signed platform types such as `int64_t` or `i64` can be represented in the lower half of the unsigned space and the upper half of the